University of Georgia: Teaching and scholarship

 The university has a student-to-faculty ratio of 17 students per faculty member, and 46 percent of its classes have fewer than 20 students.
-The average freshman retention rate is 95 percent.
+The university has 401 endowed professorships.
+The average freshman retention rate is 95 percent, and 90% of students complete their degrees within six years, making UGA one of just nine public universities in the nation to meet this status.
+Further, 95% of graduates are either employed or enrolled in graduate school within six months of graduation.
 As of 2024, the university is ranked five stars out of five and in the top 37 out of 439 Best National Universities in the United States for "Best Undergraduate Teaching" as scored by U.S. News & World Report.

 As an adjunct to classroom, laboratory, clinical, and experiential learning, in 2009 the university began to provide a new online learning system, the eLearning Commons (eLC), that is exploitable by both students and faculty. eLC is unique, jointly supplied and supported by the university's Center for Teaching and Learning and Enterprise Information Technology Services, and is part of the university's digital technology in education program.
 The system includes discussion boards, workspaces, polling, communication and announcements, course materials, learning activities and resources, critical thinking prompts, assignments, quizzes, submission grading, and learning progress tracking.

 As of 2024, 29 UGA students have been named Rhodes Scholars including eleven since 2008.
 The University of Georgia is one of the nation's top producers of Rhodes Scholars over the past three decades.
-UGA is also home to hundreds of other major scholarship winners including 204 Fulbright Scholars (the most of any U.S. university, exceeding universities such as Stanford), 59 Goldwater Scholars, 49 Boren Scholars, 20 Truman Scholars, 19 Udall Scholars, six Gates Cambridge Scholars, nine U.S. State Department Thomas R. Pickering Foreign Affairs Fellowships, five Schwarzman Scholars, three Mitchell Scholars, three Carnegie Endowment Gaither Fellows, two Soros Fellows, two Beinecke Scholars, a Knight-Hennessy Scholar, a Churchill Scholar, and students earning Marshall Scholarships, Payne Fellowships, Voyager Scholarships, Phi Kappa Phi Fellowships, Quad Fellowships, LAF Ignite Scholarships, and MacArthur Fellowships (known as "Genius Grants").
+UGA is also home to hundreds of other major scholarship winners including 204 Fulbright Scholars (the most of any U.S. university, exceeding universities such as Stanford), 62 Goldwater Scholars, 74 Boren Scholars, 22 Truman Scholars, 20 Udall Scholars, six Gates Cambridge Scholars, nine U.S. State Department Thomas R. Pickering Foreign Affairs Fellowships, eight Schwarzman Scholars, three Mitchell Scholars, three Carnegie Endowment Gaither Fellows, two Soros Fellows, two Beinecke Scholars, two Knight-Hennessy Scholars, a Churchill Scholar, and students earning multiple Marshall Scholarships, Payne Fellowships, Voyager Scholarships, Phi Kappa Phi Fellowships, Quad Fellowships, LAF Ignite Scholarships, and MacArthur Fellowships (known as "Genius Grants").
 The University of Georgia has been among only seven of all universities nationwide with recipients of all three of the Goldwater, Truman, and Udall scholarships, and it joined Harvard, Yale, and Brown universities as the only schools with recipients of the most prestigious scholarships awarded to American undergraduates: Rhodes, Marshall, Truman, and Goldwater.